tomjoht/tomjoht.github.io/_restapicourse/restapi2_0.md

 The new endpoint is /surfreport/{beachID}.
 This is for surfers who want to check things like tide and wave conditions to determine whether they should head out to the beach to surf. `{beachID}` is retrieved from a list of beaches on our site.

 Optional parameters:

-* number of days.
-Max is 7.
+* number of days: Max is 7.
 Default is 3.
 Optional.
-* units. imperial or metric.
+* units: imperial or metric.
 With imperial, you get feet and knots.
 With metric, you get centimeters and kilometers per hour.
 Optional.
-* time. time of the day corresponding to time zone of the beach you're inquiring about.
+* time: time of the day corresponding to time zone of the beach you're inquiring about.
 Format is unix time, aka epoch, UTC.
 This is the miliseconds since 1970.
 Time zone is GMT or UTC.
 Optional.

 If you include the hour, then you only get back the surf condition for the hour you specified.
 Otherwise you get back 3 days, with conditions listed out by hour for each day.